pondurupurnachandrarao-cmd/CPP_Programs/README.md

 15. Write a C++ program to print all even numbers from 1 to 10 using a for loop.

 16. Write a C++ program to print all odd numbers from 1 to 10 using a for loop.

+17. Write a C++ program to print the multiplication table of a given number using a for loop.